-3.25 Litigation
+BAS 1.98 (f) 3.25 Litigation

-The Company is not a party to any lawsuits except those arising in the normal course of business, which were filed against the default clients for nonperformance in loans/leases repayment and against various level of tax authority regarding some disputed tax issues.
+The Company is not a party to any lawsuits except those arising in the normal course of business, which were filed against the default clients for non-performance in loans/leases repayment and against various levels of tax authority regarding some disputed tax issues.
 The Company, however, provides adequate provisions as per guidelines of Bangladesh Bank and BAS 37.